28 days grace period - Period after the expiration of your visa

 - If you have overstayed your visa, ensure you apply within the 28 days grace period

-- If your application is returned as invalid and leaves you time, we recommend that you meet with an immigration lawyer.
+- If your application is returned as invalid and leaves you time, we recommend that you meet with a qualified and regulated immigration solicitor.

 - What is Discretionary Leave to Remain in the UK

 - What is Leave Outside the Rules in UK Immigration?